Ladan and Laleh Bijani: Surgery

-After eight months in Singapore, doing extensive psychiatric and legal evaluations, they underwent surgery on 6 July 2003, under the care of a large team of international specialists at Raffles Hospital, composed of 28 doctors and more than 100 medical assistants working in shifts.
-A specially-designed chair was required that allowed the operation to be performed with both sisters in a sitting position.
+After eight months in Singapore, doing extensive psychiatric and legal evaluations, the Bijani twins underwent surgery on 6 July 2003, under the care of a large team of international specialists at Raffles Hospital, composed of 28 doctors and more than 100 medical assistants working in shifts.
+A specially designed chair was required that allowed the operation to be performed with both twins in a sitting position.

 Goh led the team to operate on Laleh while Ben Carson, director of paediatric surgery at the Johns Hopkins Children's Centre, led the team operating on Ladan.

 The attempt to separate the twins turned out to be very difficult, because their brains not only shared a major vein (the superior sagittal sinus), but had fused together.
+During the operation, doctors encountered a mass of previously undetected blood vessels.
 In addition, an undetected major vein hidden from the scans was discovered during the operation.

-During the operation, doctors encountered a mass of previously undetected blood vessels.
 Goh decided to continue with the operation while Carson felt that the surgery should have stopped at that moment.

 The separation was achieved on 8 July 2003, but it was announced then that the twins were in critical condition, both having lost a large volume of blood due to complications of the operation.